PQTLSSOK/benchmarks/README.md

 For simplicty, we describe the setup for benchmarking signatures.
 Benchmarking KEMs can be done similarly: by using the other two scripts.

+We also provide a Dockerfile which produces a Docker image that can be used to create the client and the server.
+If you want to use Docker, you can skip Prerequisites and Setup sections and follow the steps in the section Docker.

 ## Prerequisites
 We assume we have two machines: the client and the server.
 They have a common set of requirements.